Ewiclip/FusionFieldPlugin/DEPLOYMENT_INSTRUCTIONS.md

      - **Version**: 1.0.0

 3. **Upload Archive**
-   - Choose the `ofs-activity-properties-plugin-no-config.zip` file
+   - Choose the `ofs-activity-properties-plugin-simple.zip` file
    - Wait for upload completion and validation
    - Verify all files are properly loaded